 Tenet 1 emphasizes the cognitivism that evolutionary psychologists are committed to.
 1 in combination with 2 directs our attention as researchers not to parts of the brain but to the programs run by the brain.
 It is these programs—psychological mechanisms—that are products of natural selection.
 While they are products of natural selection, and hence adaptations, these programs need not be currently adaptive.
 Our behavior can be produced by underlying psychological mechanisms that arose to respond to particular circumstances in our ancestors’ environments.
 Tenet 5 presents what is often called the “massive modularity thesis” (see e.g. Samuels 1998; Samuels 2000).
 There is a lot packed into this tenet and we will examine this thesis in some detail below in section 3.
 In brief, evolutionary psychologists maintain that there is an analogy between organs and psychological mechanisms or modules.
 Organs perform specific functions well and are products of natural selection.
 There are no general purpose organs, hearts pump blood and livers detoxify the body.
 The same goes for psychological mechanisms; they arise as responses to specific contingencies in the environment and are selected for to the extent that they contribute to the survival and reproduction of the organism.
 Just as there are no general purpose organs, there are no general purpose psychological mechanisms.
 Finally, tenet 6 introduces the reductionist or foundational vision of evolutionary psychology, discussed above.

-There are numerous examples of the kinds of mechanisms that are hypothesized to underlie our behavior on the basis of research guided by these theoretical tenets: the cheat detection module; the waist/hip ratio detection module; the snake fear module and so on.
+There are numerous examples of the kinds of mechanisms that are hypothesized to underlie our behavior on the basis of research guided by these theoretical tenets: the cheat detection module; the mind-reading module; the waist/hip ratio detection module; the snake fear module and so on.
 A closer look at the waist/hip ratio detection module illustrates the above theoretical tenets at work.
 Devendra Singh (Singh 1993; Singh and Luis 1995) presents the waist/hip ratio detection module as one of the suite of modules that underlies mate selection in humans.
 This one is a specifically male psychological mechanism.
 Men detect variations in waist/hip ratio in women.
-Men's preferences are for women with waist/hip ratios closer to .7.
+Men’s preferences are for women with waist/hip ratios closer to .7.
 Singh claims that the detection and preference suite are adaptations for choosing fertile mates.
 So our mate selection behavior is explained in part by the underlying psychological mechanism for waist/hip ratio preference that was selected for in earlier human environments.

 What is important to note about the research guided by these theoretical tenets above is that all behavior is best explained in terms of underlying psychological mechanisms that are adaptations for solving a particular set of problems that humans faced at one time in our ancestry.
 Also, evolutionary psychologists stress that the mechanisms they focus on are universally distributed in humans and are not susceptible to much, if any, variation.
 They maintain that the mechanisms are a product of adaptation but are no longer under selection (Tooby and Cosmides 2005, 39–40).
+Clark Barrett’s (2015) accessible and wide ranging introduction to evolutionary psychology sustains this emphasis on evolved mechanisms as the main focus of evolutionary psychology research.
+Barrett also expands the scope of evolutionary psychology and notes the addition of research methods developed since Cosmides and Tooby first set out the parameters for research in the field.
+Some of Barrett’s proposals are discussed in sections 6 and 7 below.
+Todd Shackleford and Viviana Weekes-Shackleford (2017) have just completed a huge compendium of work in the evolutionarily based psychological sciences.
+In this volume a vast array of different research methods are presented and defended and there are a number of entries comparing the merits of alternative approaches to evolutionary psychology.

 The methods for testing hypotheses in evolutionary psychology come mostly from psychology.
 For example, in Singh’s work, male subjects are presented with drawings of women with varying waist hip ratios and ask to give their preference rankings.
 In Buss’s work supporting several hypothesized mate selection mechanisms, he performed similar experiments on subjects, asking for their responses to various questions about features of desired mates (Buss 1990).
 Buss, Singh and other evolutionary psychologists emphasize the cross cultural validity of their results, claiming consistency in responses across a wide variety of human populations.
 (But see Yu and Shepard 1998; Gray et al. 2003 for different types of conflicting results to Singh’s.)
 For the most part standard psychological experimental methods are used to test hypotheses in evolutionary psychology.
 This has raised questions about the extent to which the evolutionary component of evolutionary psychologists’ hypotheses is being tested (see e.g. Shapiro and Epstein 1998; Lloyd 1999; Lloyd and Feldman 2002).
 A response profile may be prevalent in a wide variety of subject populations but this says nothing about whether or not the response profile is a psychological mechanism that arose from a particular selective regimen.